What is an Executive Employment Agreement?

-An Executive Employment Agreement is a contract which is used to formalise your employment arrangement with an executive joining your company.
+An Executive Employment Agreement is a contract which is used to document your employment arrangement with an executive joining your company.

 The main purposes of this contract are to: